mnelson4/printmyblog/readme.txt

 Donate link: https://opencollective.com/print-my-blog

-Print your blog to paper or pdf in one click.
+Print your blog to paper or pdf in one click!

 == Description ==

-Print your blog to paper or pdf in one click.
+**Print your blog to paper or pdf in one click!**

-= Give your story life outside your blog! =
+= Give your story life outside your blog =

 Not everyone likes reading online.
 Create a paper copy of your blog to share with them.
 And in a few decades, your blog probably won’t be online.
 Create a paper backup (book or printout) to share with the future.